zX3no/minecraft-speedrunning/README.md

 Sand and Gravel can also be used to push entities and items.

-If an entity is covered by a gravity block it will move up.
+If an entity is covered by sand or gravel it will move up.

 This is useful for getting your items out a 2x1 hole that piglins.
-Just drop a single gravity block overhead and the items will move up.
+Just drop a single gravel or sand overhead and the items will move up.
-The items are moved up because they are covered by a block.
+The items are moved because they are covered by a block.
 The piglins don't move because they are 2 blocks tall and are not covered by the block.
-A pig however, would be pushed up. 🐖👆
+A pig however, would be pushed up 🐖👆.

 ## Ender Pearls